devoteamgcloud/petra/README.md

 Cloud Run's service account these roles:

 - Secret Manager Secret Accessor (only if you specify `project_id` and `secret_id` flags)
-- Storage Admin (access objets in bucket)
 - Service Account Token Creator (create signed url)
+- Storage Object Admin (access objects in bucket) for a specific bucket:

+In GCP console, go to `IAM and admin` and `Edit permissions` of your service account, add a condition:

+- type: `resource/name`
+- operator: `starts with`
+- value: `projects/_/buckets/{BUCKET}`

 Main.tf example to test the server: